Facial Paralysis and Rehabilitation

 New York Eye and Ear Infirmary of Mount Sinai (NYEE) provides comprehensive, compassionate care for adults and children who experience facial paralysis and associated movement disorders.
-Our team of experienced specialists takes a multidisciplinary approach to the wide range of conditions that cause this problem, collaborating closely with experts in neurotology (neurological disorders of the head and neck), ophthalmology, physical therapy and rehabilitation, and facial plastic and reconstructive surgery to customize a treatment plan for each patient using the latest treatments available, all in one setting.
-Depending on the cause and the specific symptoms, treatment may include medication such as antibiotics, corticosteroids or onabotulinumtoxinA (Botox®), physical therapy, or neurologic, reconstructive, or plastic surgery.
+Our team of experienced specialists takes a multidisciplinary approach to the wide range of conditions that cause this problem, collaborating closely with experts in neurotology (neurological disorders of the head and neck), ophthalmology, physical therapy and rehabilitation, and facial plastic and reconstructive surgery to customize a care plan for each patient using the latest treatments available, all in one setting.
+Depending on the cause and the specific symptoms, treatment may include medication such as antibiotics, corticosteroids, or onabotulinumtoxinA (Botox®), physical therapy, or neurologic, reconstructive, or plastic surgery.

 Causes and Treatments of Facial Paralysis